 In theory, yes.
-We strongly recommend, however, that you get a solicitor to prepare it, as it the agreement is a formal contract which has important consequences for all involved.
+We strongly recommend, however that you get a Solicitor to prepare it, as the agreement is a formal contract which has important consequences for all involved.
+You could add in any bespoke clauses you like.

-Appoint a spokesman
+Appoint a spokesperson

-Groups always work best when one person is named as spokesman.
+Groups always work best when one person is named as spokesperson.
 Having one point of contact avoids duplication of efforts, wires getting crossed, confusion and extra costs.
-We therefore recommend that the leaseholders nominate one person to take overall control of the enfranchisement.
-Allow them to work with the solicitor and other professionals, and report back to the group when necessary.
+We would recommend that the leaseholders nominate one person to take overall control of the enfranchisement.
+Allow them to work with the solicitor and other professionals, and report back to

-Seven Tips For Successful Enfranchisement
+7 Tips For Sucessful Enfranchisement

-- Issue an Invitation to all leaseholders and residents - Get as many leaseholders involved as possible - if there are lots of you interested in the enfranchisement, this can reduce the legal and valuation costs as they will be split between more people.
-It can also give you more bargaining power when it comes to negotiating the premium - Appoint a spokesman to lead the project - someone who has the time, skill and interest to drive it forward - Consider a participation agreement - binding everyone to an agreed course of action - Keep all participating leaseholders informed - of any progress, and of problems if there are delays - Appoint the right solicitor someone with plenty of specialist enfranchisement experience - Instruct a suitably qualified specialist valuer - your surveyor will advise on what the enfranchisement should cost and can help negotiate the premium payable to the freeholder.
-Most surveyors don't deal with leasehold extension or freehold purchase very often, if ever, so it's important to get one who knows what he is doing so you get the right advice.
+- Issue an Invitation to all leaseholders.

+- Get as many leaseholders involved as possible.
+If there are lots of you interested in the enfranchisement, this can reduce the legal and valuation costs as they will be split between more people.
+It can also give you more bargaining power when it comes to negotiating the premium.

+- Appoint a spokesman to lead the project Someone who has the time, skill and interest to drive it forward.

+- Consider a participation agreement

+Binding everyone to an agreed course of action.

+- Keep all participation leaseholders informed of any progress, and of problems if there are delays.

+- Appoint the right solicitor

+Someone with plenty of specialist enfranchisement experience.

+- Instruct a suitably qualified specialist valuer

+Your surveyor will advise on what the

+enfranchisement should cost and can help

+negotiate the premium payable to the

+freeholder.

+Most surveyors don't deal with leasehold extension or freehold purchase very often, if ever, so its important to get one who knows what they are doing so you get the right advice.

-Setting np Your Freehold Management Company
+Setting up Your Freehold Management Company